htmlena/cv-genius/README.md

 # CV Genius

-CV Genius is a tool for building CVs.
+CV Genius is not just a CV builder but a complex guide that will advise you what to add or what to avoid in CV.

 ## Development setup